 The Nato Airlift Management Organisation (Namo) purchases, owns and manages the aircraft.
 A multinational military unit, the heavy airlift wing (HAW), conducts airlift operations.

 In May 2008, SAC requested the foreign military sale of the first two C-17 aircraft.
 The first C-17 was delivered to the SAC in July 2009.
 The second and third C-17s were delivered in September 2009 and October 2009 respectively.
 The SAC1 C-17's first flight was completed in June 2009.

 In March 2007, Boeing announced C-17 production would conclude in 2009, when current orders have been fulfilled.
 However the purchase of 15 additional aircraft for the USAF was approved in 2008.

 The Indian Ministry of Defence signed a $4.1bn agreement with Boeing in June 2011 to acquire ten C-17 airlifters.
 US Congress authorised the FMS in May 2010.
 The C-17 met all the Indian Air Force's requirements during rigorous field evaluation trials held in India in June 2010.
-Boeing delivered the first C-17 to the Indian Air Force (IAF) in January 2013.
-Four more C-17s will be delivered to the IAF in 2013, and the remaining five in 2014.
+Boeing delivered the first C-17 to the Indian Air Force (IAF) in June 2013 and four more by November 2013.
+The remaining five were delivered in 2014.
+Kuwait received two C-17s in 2014.